-Following completion of the SPECIALIST DE-GREE in MONTESSORI EDUCATION, graduates will have acquired the ability to:
+Following completion of the SPECIALIST DEGREE in MONTESSORI EDUCATION, graduates will have acquired the ability to:

-- 1. identify the learning needs of each early childhood or elementary student. - integrate the knowledge, understanding, skills, and values necessary to meet individual and group developmental needs. - analyze data from classroom observation to improve effectiveness of instruction. - 4. design, organize, implement, and evaluate a developmentally appropriate program for the early childhood age or the elementary age group in accordance with the Montessori philosophy. - 5. interpret student and classroom observable data to administrators, parents, and the community. - 6. provide instructional leadership to the Montessori and educational community.
+- 1. Identify the learning needs of each early childhood or elementary student. - Integrate the knowledge, understanding, skills, and values necessary to meet individual and group developmental needs. - 3.
+Analyze data from classroom observation to improve effectiveness of instruction. - 4.
+Design, organize, implement, and evaluate a developmentally appropriate program for the early childhood age or the elementary age group in accordance with the Montessori philosophy. - 5.
+Interpret student and classroom observable data to administrators, parents, and the community. - 6.
+Provide instructional leadership to the Montessori and educational community.